At a Glance

 ✨Tip Number 1

-Make sure to highlight your experience in managing diabetes within primary care during any conversations or interviews.
-Be prepared to discuss specific cases where you've optimised patient care, as this will demonstrate your hands-on expertise.
+Make sure to highlight your experience in managing diabetes within primary care during any interviews or networking opportunities.
+Be prepared to discuss specific cases where you've made a significant impact on patient outcomes.

 ✨Tip Number 2

 Familiarise yourself with the latest local and national Diabetes guidelines (NG28).
-Being able to reference these guidelines in discussions will show that you are up-to-date and committed to delivering high-quality care.
+This knowledge will not only help you in interviews but also demonstrate your commitment to delivering high-quality care.

 ✨Tip Number 3

 Network with other Diabetes professionals and attend relevant workshops or seminars.
-This can help you gain insights into the role and may even lead to referrals or recommendations when applying for the position.
+This can provide you with valuable insights into the role and may even lead to referrals or recommendations.

 ✨Tip Number 4